How can I get airport information or receive help, such as paging someone or finding a hotel, rental car, or taxicab?

 - Garage, Valet and Short Term parking, conveniently located just outside the terminal;

 - Economy parking, the surface lots adjacent to the parking garages within walking distance or by free shuttle; or

 - Pikes Peak Shuttle Parking, your most economical choice located on-site, with shuttle service every 10 minutes.

 Is there a place to park for free while waiting to pick up an arriving passenger?

-The 45-minute Waiting Area is a place where a driver can wait in their car for an arriving passenger.
-This area is often called a "cell-phone lot" because arriving passengers usually notify the person picking them up via cell phone.
-This area is located approximately three miles from Jeppesen Terminal just off Peña Boulevard on 75th Avenue.
+The Cell Phone Waiting Lot is a place where a driver can wait in their car for an arriving passenger free of charge.
+This area is called a "Cell Phone Waiting Lot" because arriving passengers usually notify the person picking them up via cell phone.
+The waiting area is located approximately three miles from Jeppesen Terminal along the north side of Peña Boulevard on 77th Avenue.

 Denver International Airport actively manages noise issues that affect the community.
 Since the airport opened, it has operated under procedures that have significantly reduced overall noise impact.
 The DIA Noise Abatement Office continually monitors compliance with these procedures and works with the appropriate organizations or agencies to improve compliance where possible.
 More »